Diocese of Cleveland: 1945 to 1980

-After Schrembs died in 1945, Hoban automatically succeeded him as bishop of the Diocese of Cleveland.
+After Schrembs died in 1945, Hoban automatically succeeded him as bishop of Cleveland.
 As bishop, Hoban encouraged refugees displaced by World War II to settle in Cleveland.
 He also established national and ethnic parishes, but insisted that their parochial schools only teach in English.
 He helped rebuild and remodel St. John's Cathedral, and enlarged St. John's College, both in Cleveland.
-Hoban centralized Parmadale Family Services, constructed additional nursing homes, and opened Holy Family Cancer Home in Parma, Ohio, a hospice for cancer patients.
-Hoban opened a minor seminary and expanded the Newman Apostolate for Catholic students attending public universities and colleges.During Hoban's 21-year-long tenure, the number of Catholics in the diocese increased from 546,000 to 870,000.
+Hoban centralized Parmadale Family Services, constructed additional nursing homes, and opened Holy Family Cancer Home, a hospice in Parma.
+Hoban opened a minor seminary and expanded the Newman Apostolate for Catholic students attending public universities and colleges.

+During Hoban's 21-year-long tenure, the number of Catholics in the diocese increased from 546,000 to 870,000.
 Hoban also established 61 parishes, 47 elementary schools, and a dozen high schools.
-Pope Paul VI appointed Bishop Clarence Issenmann of the Diocese of Columbus as coadjutor bishop of the Diocese of Cleveland on October 7, 1964.When Hoban died in 1966, Issenmann automatically became his replacement in Cleveland.
+Pope Paul VI appointed Bishop Clarence Issenmann of the Diocese of Columbus as coadjutor bishop of Cleveland on October 7, 1964.
+When Hoban died in 1966, Issenmann automatically became his replacement in Cleveland.

 As bishop, Issenmann constructed the following schools in the diocese: